Biendeo/BlendoBot/README.md

 #### `?about`

 The about command simply tells you information about the current BlendoBot instance and individual command modules.
-Using it without any arguments tells you about the running client (set in `config.json`), and using it with the name of a command afterwards (i.e. `?about help` or `?about ?help`) tells you information about that module.
+Using it without any arguments tells you about the running client (set in `config.json`), and using it with the name of a command afterwards (e.g. `?about help` or `?about ?help`) tells you information about that module.

 #### `?help`

 The help command tells you how a command can be used.
 Using it without any arguments tells you a list of available commands.
-Supply a name of a command afterwards (i.e. `?help about` or `?help ?about`) and it'll tell you the help information about that command.
+Supply a name of a command afterwards (e.g. `?help about` or `?help ?about`) and it'll tell you the help information about that command.

 #### `?admin`